-If similar religious backgrounds are something that is important to you as a host friend, we will do our best to accommodate your request.
+If similar religious backgrounds are something that is important to you as a host family, please note this on your application and we will do our best to accommodate your request.

 How long will our International Student be in the United States?